Nonparametric Bayesian volatility learning under microstructure noise

-We report inference results with $N=80$ bins in Figure \ref{fig:heston}.
+We report inference results with $N=80$ bins in Figure~\ref{fig:heston}.
 These are surprisingly accurate, given a general difficulty of the problem and the amount of assumptions that went into the learning procedure.
-The Markov chains mix rapidly, as evidenced by the trace plots in Figure \ref{fig:heston:trace} in Appendix \ref{appendixD}.
-The simulation run took ca.~12 minutes to complete.
+Note that the number of bins to get accurate results is higher than in the previous example.
+This is due to the fact that the volatility here is much rougher, H\"older continuous of order less than $\tfrac{1}{2}$.
+The Markov chains mix rapidly, as evidenced by the trace plots in Figure~\ref{fig:heston:trace}.
+The simulation run took about~12 minutes to complete.
 Finally, we note that the Heston model does not formally fall into the framework under which our Bayesian method was derived (deterministic volatility function $s$).
 We expect that a theoretical validation why our approach also works in this case requires the use of intricate technical arguments, which lie beyond the scope of the present, practically-oriented paper.